 At the same time I received a very well-intended message, from a former industry colleague (who I did and do hold in high regard), offering me the following advice:

-Now with heinsight I appreciate there’s things I could have done differently to hit the perfect tone with my post, and I very much respect and value his candid insight.
+Now I appreciate there’s always things we can do differently to hit the perfect tone with my post, and I very much respect and value his candid insight.

 Of course, the content of this message triggered the part of me that said not to share the vulnerability post ….

 But the reality was my message wasn’t posted off the cuff, in an emotional state.
 It was posted 3 days later.
 It was shared with my consideration, logic and foresight.